-Despite Wage Gap And Fewer Raises For Women, Professionals In Tech Still Encourage Young Women To Join The Industry
+Despite The Wage Gap, Tech Professionals Still Encourage Young Women To Join The Industry

 If you do a quick Internet search on gender diversity in tech, you’re bound to find some discouraging messages out there, not to mention some alarming statistics.
 But we probably didn’t need to tell you that.
 News headlines rattle off some pretty hard-to-swallow trends throughout the industry, including gender inequality, an unsettling wage gap, and insufficient recognition for female talent.
 No matter what you've heard — and a lot of what you heard is true — there's still plenty of data that should encourage you to dive into tech if that's your passion.